avrland/DogeTracker_Android/README.md

 * app optimazed for smartphones, hoverer it should run on tablets too

 Tested on:
-- Xiaomi Redmi Note 4 on MIUI 9 Android Nougat
+- Xiaomi Redmi Note 4 on MIUI 9.0.3.0

 ## Features coming in v1.0
 * adding wallet address by pasting from clipboard or with qr code - DONE!